 If you would like to get involved in CVMP2016, then send us an email at firstname.lastname@example.org

-Delivering content for emerging platforms such as e-cinema, high-resolution home displays and interactive media are necessitating the development of new approaches.
+Delivering content for emerging platforms such as e-cinema, high-resolution home displays and interactive media are necessitating the development of new technical approaches.
+The demonstration of continued interest in VR/AR further highlights this.

 The aim of the conference is to demonstrate innovative techniques currently being used in media production and to discuss their future influence on common practice.